Mujahideen

-Mujahideen or mujahidin (مُجَاهِدِين), is the plural form of mujahid (مُجَاهِد), an Arabic term that broadly refers to people who engage in jihad (lit. 'struggle or striving [for justice, right conduct, Godly rule, etc.]'), interpreted in a jurisprudence of Islam as the fight on behalf of God, religion or the community (ummah).
+Mujahideen or mujahidin (مُجَاهِدِين), is the plural form of mujahid (مُجَاهِد, lit. 'strugglers or strivers, doers of jihād'), an Arabic term that broadly refers to people who engage in jihad (lit. 'struggle or striving [for justice, right conduct, Godly rule, etc.]'), interpreted in a jurisprudence of Islam as the fight on behalf of God, religion or the community (ummah).

 The widespread use of the word in English began with reference to the guerrilla-type militant groups led by the Islamist Afghan fighters in the Soviet–Afghan War (see Afghan mujahideen).
 The term now extends to other jihadist groups in various countries.

 Early history

 In its roots, the Arabic word mujahideen refers to any person performing jihad.
 In its post-classical meaning, jihad refers to an act that is spiritually comparable in reward to promoting Islam during the early 600s CE.
 These acts could be as simple as sharing a considerable amount of one's income with the poor.